Mineral King Road in CA: 398 curves in just 25 miles

 When was the Mineral King Road built?

 Silver was discovered here in the 1870s and a rush to the area occurred.
 In 1873 the road was built and gradually improved over the ages.
 The early part of the trail follows the old mining access road.

 Is Mineral King worth the drive?

 The road into Mineral King, a subalpine glacial valley, is a beautiful drive up a windy and narrow mountain road.
 It leads to some of the most stunning and accessible high country in the Sierra Nevada.
 Back in the 1960s Walt Disney wanted to build a ski resort there.

 Is Mineral King Road dangerous?

-The drive is very steep, finishing at 2.398m (7,867ft) above the sea level.
+The drive is very steep.
 It has an average grade of 5.1% but has stretches between 15-20% in places.
 The road is very narrow and has few guard rails.
-This long, narrow, winding, and unpaved road for several miles is full of twists, turns and bumps, and is tough going.
+This long, narrow, winding, and unpaved road for several miles is full of twists, turns and bumps, little signage and is tough going.
 If you have a sports car, you may want to think twice about taking it.
 The drive in to Mineral King is great - for the passengers!
-For the driver, it's a constant challenge...
-Narrow, winding road with steep hills, parts not paved, little signage.
+For the driver, it's a constant challenge with steep cliff drops...

 Pic: Jitin Makker